 - 1. eFDB Design -The eFDB device must have adequate functionality and be suitably located for operation, maintenance, cleaning, and inspection. - a.
 There must be adequate control of access to the device, particularly when forms are checked out on the device.
-Treat it securely, like a paper FDB or keys. - 2. eFDB SOPs There must be test site specific written SOPs for the methods, materials, and schedules to be used for inspection, cleaning, maintenance, testing, and/ or standardization of GLP equipment, including the eFDB device.
-And remedial action to be taken in the event of a malfunction.
-And the person responsible for the performance of the SOP(s). - a.
-There must be written SOPs for how to use (enter data into) the eFDB.
-This is being provided as an IR-4 National SOP. - 3. eFDB Records -There must be maintenance records for each eFDB device, which includes the computer make and model, and identifying code (s/n), and the eFDB software version, with dates of maintenance, testing, and/or standardized operations.
+Treat it securely, like a paper FDB or keys. - 2. eFDB SOPs The IR-4 National SOP provides specific written methods, materials, and schedules to be used for inspection, cleaning, maintenance, testing, and/ or standardization of the GLP eFDB device.
+The SOP must be followed unless protocol or other test site SOP requirements are being followed, including what to do and any remedial action to be taken in the event of a malfunction, who the person responsible is for the performance of the SOP(s), and. how to use (enter data into) the eFDB. - 3. eFDB Records -There must be maintenance records for each eFDB device, which includes the computer make and model, and identifying code (s/n), and the eFDB software version, with dates of maintenance, testing, and/or standardized operations.
 And who performed the maintenance, whether it was routine or the result of a malfunction, and if so, the nature of the defect, how and when discovered, and any remedial action taken to resolve. - a.
-Maintenance log is required for any eFDB accessing and entering data device - b.
-If offline use, should have a verification test result(s) or other documentation of verification(s) kept with the Maintenance log(s). - 4. eFDB Records Retention The eFDB records above must be retained and archived as appropriate for the test site facility records SOPs. - 5. eFDB Training- The eFDB users entering GLP data must be adequately trained, with dates and descriptions of training included in their personnel files.
-Training is required to be provided by an eStudy Administrator, unless approval is provided by an eStudy Administrator for another person to provide training. - 6.
+Maintenance log is required for any eFDB accessing and entering data device.
+The Facility Files eFDB Maintenance and Repair Log may be used to document for each device or a paper form may be used. - b.
+If used offline (in either the Windows or iPad Mobile Editions), there should be verification test result(s) or other documentation of verification(s) kept with the Maintenance log(s), for each version of the mobile edition that is used. - 4. eFDB Records Retention The eFDB records above must be retained and archived as appropriate for the test site facility records SOPs. - 5. eFDB Training The eFDB users entering GLP data must be adequately trained, with dates and descriptions of training included in their personnel files.
+Training is required to be provided by an eStudy Administrator, unless approval is provided by an eStudy Administrator for another person to provide training.
+Training records may be maintained using the Facility Files eFDB form Test Site Personnel Training Records Log. - 6.
 Using paper data that is transcribed to electronic data- Any paper raw data must be adequately retained, with secure access, and protected from deterioration.